keheintz/S04590/README.md

 # S04590
-Container for the JWST data presented in Heintz+22
+Container for the JWST data presented in Heintz et al. (submitted)